 To the front of the property there is a cosy sitting room with a bay window bringing in lots of light and there is a pretty fireplace with recessed shelving either side of the chimney breast.
 The principal living space is to the rear of the property where there is an open plan room with kitchen, dining and family areas.
 The kitchen is fitted with a range of floor and wall mounted cabinets and there is a built in oven and hob with extractor over, a large breakfast bar, and an integrated dishwasher, washing machine, fridge and freezer.
 The adjacent dining space has plenty of space for a good size table and chairs and there are bi-fold doors providing views over the garden and access out to the patio.
 A snug area is tucked in beside the dining area and would equally make a good study or play area.

-The first floor landing has a window providing natural light over the staircase and there are three bedrooms, a single and two good doubles, with the master having fitted cupboards.
-The bathroom has been refitted with a modern suite and has a bath with shower over, w.c and handbasin.
+On the first floor the landing is particularly light, with a second window to the side providing natural light over the staircase and there are three bedrooms; two good doubles and a single.
+There is also a modern family bathroom fitted with a bath with shower over, w.c and hand-basin.

 To the rear of the property, the garden is a well maintained and predominantly laid to lawn with a brick built garage and shed.
 There is a patio adjacent to the house leading around the side of the property to a decked area, and at the far end there is a second patio which catches the last of the afternoon sun.

 The property has scope for further expansion subject to obtaining the necessary consents and the garage could be converted and used for a number of other purposes if required.

 Sawston is one of the largest villages to the near south of the City, situated about 3 miles from the City boundary and around 4 miles from the Addenbrooke’s campus.
 It also gives excellent access to the M11 (J10 3 miles).